Geethanjaliii/Geethanjaliii/README.md

 ## 👋 Hey Folks, Let Me Introduce!
 I’m Geethanjali, a Computer Science Engineering student who enjoys turning ideas into scalable and intelligent software.
 I’m particularly interested in **Backend Development, Cloud Engineering and AI.
 I build backend systems, APIs, and cloud-native applications while exploring how AI can make software smarter and more efficient.
 Currently, I’m strengthening my foundations in **DSA, system design, cloud technologies, and AI engineering**, while continuously building projects and learning through hands-on experience.
 I believe the best way to learn is to build, break, debug, and build again.
-Feel free to reach out at @geethanjalivn06@gmail.com
+I’m always open to interesting problems, meaningful collaborations, and opportunities to learn and build something impactful. @geethanjalivn06@gmail.com

 ## 💻 What I Build